yaheya/yaheya.github.io/content/post/movies.md

 ]
 +++

 This post is for those who love movies and shows like me.
-I will try to find rare finds that are not always 100% scoring in rotten tomatoes nevertheless in my opinion well worth it to watch.
+I will try to post rare finds that are not always 100% scoring in rotten tomatoes nevertheless in my opinion well worth it to watch.
+Today's post can all be viewed at Hulu.

 <ul class="list-group w-50" style="width:100%;">